Why Healthpeak Properties Inc. (PEAK)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $36.94, which is -$0.18 below the current price.
-PEAK currently public float of 537.84M and currently shorts hold a 1.40% ratio of that float.
+The average price from analysts is $36.94, which is $1.6 above the current price.
+PEAK currently public float of 537.82M and currently shorts hold a 1.40% ratio of that float.
 Today, the average trading volume of PEAK was 3.24M shares.

 PEAK’s Market Performance

-PEAK stocks went up by 0.23% for the week, with a monthly drop of -1.92% and a quarterly performance of 6.20%, while its annual performance rate touched 27.57%.
-The volatility ratio for the week stands at 1.46% while the volatility levels for the past 30 days are set at 1.66% for Healthpeak Properties Inc..
-The simple moving average for the period of the last 20 days is -2.72% for PEAK stocks with a simple moving average of 10.00% for the last 200 days.
+PEAK stocks went down by -1.49% for the week, with a monthly drop of -3.41% and a quarterly performance of 4.77%, while its annual performance rate touched 25.81%.
+The volatility ratio for the week stands at 1.89% while the volatility levels for the past 30 days are set at 1.79% for Healthpeak Properties Inc..
+The simple moving average for the period of the last 20 days is -2.58% for PEAK stocks with a simple moving average of 9.02% for the last 200 days.

 Analysts’ Opinion of PEAK